Permify/permify/README.md

 - Enforce authorizations with a single request anywhere you call it.
 - Low latency with parallel graph engine for enforcement check.

-## Example
+## Example Access Check

-Permify helps you move & sync authorization data from your ListenDB to WriteDB with a single config file based on your authorization model that you provide us in a YAML schema.
+Permify helps you convert & sync authorization data to a database you point at with a YAML config file.
+And after you model your authorization with Permify's DSL - Permify Schema, you can perform access checks with a single call anywhere on your app.
-After configuration, you can check authorization with a simple call.

 **Request**

 ```json